Skip to main navigation Skip to content Skip to footer

 Answer

-I’m not really clear about your “problem.”
-The ceramic crock pot is meant to be easy to clean.
-So by soaking in a warm soapy solution, this should loosen any residual material which can be easily scrubbed off before the next use.
+A ceramic crock pot is meant to be easy to clean, so soaking it with warm water and dish detergent should loosen any residual material which can then be more easily scrubbed off.

-The ceramic surface is a hard, nonporous surface so it should be safe to use a sanitizing liquid bleach solution to rinse or quick soak the surface AFTER it has been cleaned.
-To proceed, after thoroughly cleaning the crock pot, prepare a sanitizing solution of 1 teaspoon Clorox® Regular-Bleach₂ with CLOROMAX® in a gallon of water.
-Fill the crock pot with the bleach solution and allow it to sit for 2–3 minutes; then discard the solution, rinse and air-dry.
+The ceramic surface is a hard, nonporous surface so it should be safe to use a sanitizing bleach and water solution after it has been cleaned.
+To proceed, after thoroughly cleaning the crock pot, prepare a sanitizing solution with 2 teaspoons Clorox® Disinfecting Bleach added to 1 gallon of water.
+Fill the crock pot with the bleach solution and allow it to sit for 2 minutes, then pour the bleach and water solution down the drain and let the crockpot air dry. no rinsing is required with the sanitizing solution.